12 Top-Rated Day Trips from Zürich

 Zürich's location in north-central Switzerland, plus the country's excellent rail network, makes it a good base for day trips.
-In an easy day from Zürich, you can sample Switzerland's magnificent Alpine scenery, ride trains to mountaintops, visit postcard villages, delve into history, take lake cruises, and admire impressive waterfalls.
-Or you can explore lovely Lucerne and cruise its lake in an authentic paddle-wheel steamboat.
-Travel by train is easy in Switzerland or you can sign on for one of the many day tours that explore the tourist attractions around Zürich.
+In an easy day from Zürich, you can sample Switzerland's magnificent Alpine scenery, ride trains to mountaintops, visit postcard villages, travel to the tiny principality of Liechtenstein, delve into history, take lake cruises, and admire impressive waterfalls.
+Or you can explore the many things to do in lovely Lucerne and cruise its lake in an authentic paddlewheel steamboat, or stroll the streets of the Swiss capital of Bern.
+Travel by train is easy in Switzerland, or you can sign up for one of the many day tours that explore the tourist attractions around Zürich.

 1 Jungfraujoch and the Bernese Oberland